brianrobles204/QReddit/README.md

-/* Returns a ConnectionObject. sort is one of (hot, new, top, controversial, rising). paramObj is an optional object containing more parameters.
-See http://www.reddit.com/dev/api#section_listings response is an array of PostObj */ var subrConnObj = subredditObj.getPostsListing("top", paramObj) subrConnObj.onSuccess.connect(function(){
+/* Returns a ConnectionObject. sort is one of (hot, new, top, controversial, rising). paramObj is an optional object containing more parameters. response is an array of PostObj */ var subrConnObj = subredditObj.getPostsListing("top", paramObj) subrConnObj.onSuccess.connect(function(){
     appendPosts(subrConnObj.response)
 })
 ```
+The paramObj is based on Reddit API.
+See http://www.reddit.com/dev/api#section_listings
 For convenience, the user's current place in the subreddit listing is accounted automatically by the subredditObj.
 You may use `subredditObj.getMoreListing()` to load the subsequent set of posts.

 ####Things